BSB gets makeover with street art murals - The Scoop

 The pedestrianisation of Jln Roberts is also part of the BSB Development Masterplan — a blueprint that aims to transform Brunei’s capital into a modern city centre.

-In December, a 15-storey wall mural will be added to complement the floor murals located behind the BIBD Ar-Rahnu building.
+In December, a 15-storey wall mural will be created to complement the floor murals located behind the BIBD Ar-Rahnu building.

 Eight local artist groups will be collaborating to design ‘The Big Wall’, which will become Brunei’s largest mural.

-Guerilla Artchitects representative Arif Suhaimi hoped the project would jumpstart and inspire an art movement in BSB.
+Guerilla Artchitects representative Ariff Suhaimi hoped the project would jumpstart and inspire an art movement in BSB.

 Guerilla Artchitects was formed in 1997 as the first graffiti crew in Brunei with three artists.

-Arif said the graffiti group wants to make a positive impact even though some perceive them in a bad light.
+Ariff said the graffiti group wants to make a positive impact even though some perceive them in a bad light.

 “Because of how they started, people would just negatively judge them as graffiti writers, as vandalism but what we want to portray is something positive… that we can actually contribute and give more meaning towards art.

 “Graffiti is quite versatile now, not just focusing on taggings and vandalism.
 But we cannot forget how it all started.
-That’s who we are,” Arif added.
+That’s who we are,” Ariff added.

 Getting approval for the mural project was a long process as the artists had to identify the building owners and the design must receive the government’s green light.